htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    and *condor_collector* daemons to handle heavy loads.
    :ticket:`7149`

+-  Added configuration parameter ``MAX_TIMER_EVENTS_PER_CYCLE``, which
+   controls how many internal timer events a daemon will dispatch per event cycle.
+The default value of 3 maintains the behavior in previous versions of HTCondor.
+   Changing the value to zero (meaning no limit) could help the schedd handle heavy loads.
+   :ticket:`7195`

 Bugs Fixed:

 -  HTCondor daemons will no longer sit in a tight loop consuming the